Jackie Bradley Jr. Player Props: Royals vs. White Sox

 Jackie Bradley Jr. At The Plate

-- Bradley has picked up a hit in eight games this season (32.0%), including one multi-hit game.
+- Bradley has driven in a run in three games this year (11.1%), including one multiple-RBI game.

-- In 25 games played this year, he has not hit a long ball.
+- In six games this year (22.2%), he has scored, including multiple runs twice.

-- Bradley has driven in a run twice this season, but just one in each of those games.

-- He has scored at least one run five times this year (20.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.